All Your Polar Bear Questions, Answered

 Young polar bears wrestle with their siblings, and some have been known to play with chained sled dogs without harming them.

 They have also been observed sliding down icy hills repeatedly just for fun.
+As cute as they are, they're definitely illegal to own, along with these other ill-advised exotic pets.

 28. Breeding season for polar bears begins at the end of March and goes until June.